 The incredible power of joy!

 First off, joy begins with you.
-You are the source of joy and energy in your business, or your department.
-If the lights are out on the front porch of your life, it’s highly unlikely you’ll brighten the way for anyone else.
-So, get with the program and up your ‘joy factor’.
+You are the source of joy and energy in your business or your department.
+If the lights are out on the front porch of your life, it’s highly unlikely that you’ll brighten the way for anyone else.
+So, get with the program and up your personal joy factor.

 In these difficult times we need joy more than ever.
 So, what will you do to make your business more joyful for your team, for your customers and for yourself?

 Here are a few things to think about

 My business quote of the week: “The world doesn’t need one more mediocre anything!
 What are you doing to be extraordinary, to stand out, get noticed and be the clear and compelling ‘wise choice’ for your target customers?
 Do the work!”

 The hypocrisy and sheer stupidity of this boggles the mind: My brother-in-law sent me this note and photo from Bali, Indonesia, where the latest G20 summit of global leaders was held in earlu November.

 “I took this photo this morning while bicycling here in Bali.
 Charging stations for electric vehicles, powered by huge diesel generators are everywhere.
 They’ve been recently installed, at great expense, to impress the G20 summit delegates who are here in Bali by the thousands.
 ‘Clean’ electric vehicles powered by dirty diesel fuel.
 How stupid and hypocritical is that?”

 That’s it for this week!
 Stay safe and live brilliantly!